DiwashRai/digital-garden/content/Sources/CppCon 2021 - Back to Basics Templates.md

 >       necessary to avoid ambiguity.
 >   -   If we do not specify explicity, _type inference_ takes place. _Expression types_ have to be
 >       resolved to a _parameter type_.
->   -   Reference collapsing happens.
-Typically we use the least number of '&'.
-See matrix for more
+>   -   _Reference collapsing_ can happen during type inference.
+Typically we use the least number
->       details.
+>       of '&'.
+See matrix for more details.
 >   -   The special rules for parameter type _T&&_ allows _perfect forwarding_ to take place.

 ### Return type deduction